 Arteries are responsible for taking oxygen-rich blood from the heart to the brain.
 Veins carry the oxygen-depleted blood back to the lungs and heart.

-When an AVM disrupts this critical process, the surrounding tissues may not get enough oxygen, and the affected arteries and veins can weaken and rupture.
+When an AVM disrupts this critical process, the surrounding tissues may not get enough oxygen.
+Also, because the tangled blood vessels that form the AVM are abnormal, they can weaken and rupture.
 If the AVM is in the brain and ruptures, it can cause bleeding in the brain (hemorrhage), stroke or brain damage.

 The cause of AVMs is not clear.
 They're rarely passed down among families.